-Global equities are not, under normal circumstances, hedged back to Sterling.
+- 2.13 Global equities are not, under normal circumstances, hedged back to Sterling.
 Bonds within the CIF may be hedged, but this is typically dealt with within the underlying investment vehicle through which the CIF invests, and is managed by the Investment Manager.
 The majority of the foreign currency risk within the CIF's Hedge Fund Pool is hedged within the underlying investment vehicle by the Investment Manager.
-Where this is not possible, for example due to the lack of a Sterling share class, 95% of the exposure will be hedged within the pool.

-Under advice from the TAP further hedging arrangements, in addition to those described above, may be entered into to protect the States' Investments from movements in exchange rates to which they would be exposed, this includes (but is not limited to) the use of currency derivatives.
+Where this is not possible, for example due to the lack of a Sterling share class, 95% of the exposure will be hedged within the pool. - 2.14 Under advice from the TAP, further hedging arrangements, in addition to those described above, may be entered into to protect the States' Investments from movements in exchange rates to which they would be exposed; and this includes (but is not limited to) the use of currency derivatives.

-1.17 Ethical Investment Policy
+2.15 Responsible Investment Policy

-The Minister is mindful of ethical issues, and recognises the importance of acting in an ethically responsible manner when managing investments on behalf of the States of Jersey.
+The Minister recognises the importance of acting in a responsible manner when managing investments on behalf of the States of Jersey.

-Although the States does not directly intervene in the activities of the investment managers, its ethical framework is implemented through the appointment of investment managers and the mandate under which these managers act.
-During the appointment process, due consideration is given to the manager's approach to Environmental, Social and Governance ("ESG") risk.

-When making investment decisions, investment managers are required, where relevant, to give consideration to risks in their assessment of value.
+- 2.16 Although the States does not directly intervene in the activities of the investment managers, its responsible investment framework is implemented through the appointment of investment managers and the mandate under which these managers act.
+Both during the appointment process, and on an ongoing basis, due consideration is given to the manager's approach to Environmental, Social and Governance ("ESG") risk. - 2.17 When making investment decisions, investment managers are required, where relevant, to give consideration to risks in their assessment of value.
 Through this process, investment managers are expected to incorporate the potential risk and value impact of ESG factors into their investment decisions, having regard to the information that is readily available at the time of the decision.
 The Minister intends for this to encourage investment in companies with good governance and responsible management.

-Risk Management Statements
+3. Risk Management Statements

-1.18 The States of Jersey is exposed to risk through its holdings of financial instruments, both through its operational activities and through its investment portfolios.
+3.1 The States of Jersey is exposed to risk through its holdings of financial instruments, both through its operational activities and through its investment portfolios.
 The States hold financial instruments for a variety of purposes; however, by far the most material concentration are held within the States' Investment Portfolio, which is predominantly invested through the CIF.